MicrosoftDocs/azure-dev-docs/articles/java/ee/deploy-java-liberty-app-aca.md

 In this section, you create an Azure SQL Database single database for use with your app.

-Create a single database in Azure SQL Database by following the Azure CLI steps in [Quickstart: Create an Azure SQL Database single database](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli).
+Create a single database in Azure SQL Database by following the Azure CLI steps in [Quickstart: Create a single database - Azure SQL Database](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli).
 Execute the steps up to, but not including **Query the database**.
 Use the following steps as you go through the article, then return to this document after you create and configure the database server:

 When you reach the [Set parameter values](/azure/azure-sql/database/single-database-create-quickstart?tabs=azure-cli#set-parameter-values) section of the quickstart, output and save aside the values of variables in the code example labeled `Variable block`, including `resourceGroup`,`server`, `database`, `login`, and `password`.
 Define the following environment variables after replacing placeholders `<resourceGroup>`,`<server>`, `<database>`, `<login>`, and `<password>` with these values.